Azure-Samples/azure-intelligent-edge-patterns/Research/deploying-model-on-k8s/Readme.md

 1. Have a valid Microsoft Azure subscription
 2. Be able to provision GPU-enabled VMs
 3. Have access to VM image repository (DockerHub account, or ACR)
+4. Be able to run `kubectl`, configured to your cluster
+5. If you are using Edge device, you should be able to complete this step on AS Edge https://docs.microsoft.com/en-us/azure/databox-online/azure-stack-edge-j-series-deploy-stateless-application-kubernetes

 Clone this repository somewhere so you can easily access the different source files: